mmccall10/ex_totp/README.md

 # ExTotp

-Fun project for generating Time-based on time passwords
+Fun project for generating Time-based one time passwords

 ## Installation